A robot is mainly consist of 4 components, which is:

 Sonars

-Sonar is a sensor that uses sound waves to detect the location of objects.
+is a sensor that uses sound waves to detect the location of objects.
 They typically use ultrasonic frequencies and use the time it takes for sound to travel through space to determine the distance to a target.
-Sonar sensors play an important role in robot navigation and positioning, helping robots to perceive the surrounding environment and navigate and avoid obstacles. alt text
+Sonar sensors play an important role in robot navigation and positioning, helping robots to perceive the surrounding environment and navigate and avoid obstacles.

 Laser/LIDAR

-Lidar (LIDAR) is a sensor that uses laser beams to scan and measure the surrounding environment.
+(LIDAR) is a sensor that uses laser beams to scan and measure the surrounding environment.
 They typically use highly amplified and coherent laser radiation and determine the position and distance of a target by measuring the reflection time or phase change of the beam.
-LiDAR is widely used in tasks such as navigation, positioning and mapping in the field of robotics. alt text
+LiDAR is widely used in tasks such as navigation, positioning and mapping in the field of robotics.

 Vision

-Vision sensors are key components in robots, including 2D cameras and 3D RGB-D cameras.
+are key components in robots, including 2D cameras and 3D RGB-D cameras.
 The 3D RGB-D camera uses an infrared light stripe system (random points) and an RGB camera to obtain three-dimensional information of objects.
 Low-cost products such as Microsoft Kinect and ASUS Xtion have a range of 1.2 meters to 3.5 meters.
 Now, there are devices such as LeapMotion for gesture control, and DeepPose technology based on RGB images for gesture recognition.